-The penalty for violation for each of the following rules will be an addition to the weight of the bridge determined as follows: 50 pounds for a dimensional violation of 1.0 inch or less; 150 pounds for a dimensional violation greater than 1.0 inch but not exceeding 2.0 inches; 300 pounds for a dimensional violation greater than 2.0 inches but not exceeding 3.0 inches.
-If a dimensional violation exceeds 3.0 inches, the bridge will not be approved for load testing and will not be eligible for awards in any category.
+The penalty for violation for each of the following rules will be an addition to the weight of the bridge determined as follows: 150 pounds for a dimensional violation of 1.0 inch or less; 300 pounds for a dimensional violation greater than 1.0 inch but not exceeding 2.0 inches.
+If a dimensional violation exceeds 2.0 inches, the bridge will not be approved for load testing and will not be eligible for awards in any category.

 8.2.1.
-The bridge must span the wetland without touching it.
-No part or accessory of the completed bridge may touch the wetland, which is 21 feet wide.
+The bridge must bear on the ground only within the 6-inch by 6-inch squares that are marked on the construction site to represent existing footings.
+Note that the footing locations are skewed.
 See the "Site Plan" on the "Site and Bridge" diagram.